65.3K

 Edward explores how studio control reshaped the film’s identity, why its production became so contentious, and how Crimewave ultimately became a cult curiosity in the filmographies of both Raimi and the Coens.
 While initially a box office failure, the movie has since gained attention as an early experiment in the styles that would define two of the most influential filmmaking careers of the era.

-Sunday May 12, 2024
+May 12, 2024

-Sunday May 12, 2024
+May 12, 2024

-By 1983, the road had gotten a lot bumpier for one of the biggest franchises of the late 1970s and early 1980s.
 In this episode of The 80s Movie Podcast, we revisit Smokey and the Bandit Part 3, the unusual final chapter in the Smokey and the Bandit series, released without Burt Reynolds in a starring role and built around an entirely different concept than audiences originally expected.
 Instead of focusing on Bo “Bandit” Darville, the film shifts attention to Sheriff Buford T. Justice, played once again by Jackie Gleason, while Jerry Reed’s Snowman reluctantly steps into Bandit territory.
 The result is one of the strangest franchise pivots of the 1980s.

 Over time, Smokey and the Bandit Part 3 has developed a strange kind of cult fascination among franchise fans, not necessarily because it works, but because of how unusual its production history became.
 Online discussions still debate the lost “Jackie Gleason cut,” the heavily reworked story, and whether the film deserves reevaluation as a chaotic relic of changing tastes in 1980s comedy and action cinema.
-Join us as we unpack one of the oddest sequels of the decade and the moment a once unstoppable franchise finally ran out of road.
+Join us as we unpack one of the oddest sequels of the decade, and the moment a once unstoppable franchise finally ran out of road.

-Friday Jan 12, 2024
+Jan 12, 2024

-Friday Jan 12, 2024
+Jan 12, 2024

 This week on The 80s Movie Podcast, host Edward Havens looks back at Threads (1984), the harrowing BBC television film directed by Mick Jackson that depicts the devastating consequences of nuclear war on the city of Sheffield, England.
 Originally broadcast during the height of Cold War tensions, the film follows two ordinary families as escalating geopolitical conflict between the United States and the Soviet Union leads to a full-scale nuclear exchange and the collapse of modern society.